hienvantran/CZ4034-Information-Retrieval/README.md

 1. Create a core in solr: solr create -c core_name
-2. Start the solr with "bin\solr.cmd start" command on Windows
-3. We will modify managed-schema and solrconfig in "conf" folder in the newly created core (directory: \solr-8.11.1\server\solr\core_name) for stemming and spell checking.
+2. Start the solr with "bin\solr.cmd start" command on Windows We will modify managed-schema and solrconfig in "conf" folder in the newly created core (directory: \solr-8.11.1\server\solr\core_name) for stemming and spell checking.

+3. Update the managed-schema with field name without manually keying in the fields:
+Run the command to post data - solr will auto detect fields:
+      java -Dc=core_name -Dtype=text/csv -Dfiletypes=text/csv -jar example\exampledocs\post.jar server\solr\core_name\data\*.csv
+      Note: change core_name to the core that you've created
 4. (stemming) Add the following to the managed-schema
 ````
       <fieldType name="text_gen_stem" class="solr.TextField" positionIncrementGap="100">